Ethel Walker

 Dame Ethel Walker DBE ARA (9 June 1861 – 2 March 1951) was a Scottish painter of portraits, flower-pieces, sea-pieces and decorative compositions.
 From 1936, Walker was a member of The London Group.
 Her work displays the influence of Impressionism, Puvis de Chavannes, Gauguin and Asian art.
 Walker achieved considerable success throughout her career, becoming the first female member elected to the New English Art Club in 1900.
 Walker's works were exhibited widely during her lifetime, at the Royal Academy, the Royal Society of Arts and at the Lefevre Gallery.
 She represented Britain at the Venice Biennale four times, in 1922, 1924, 1928 and 1930.
 Although Walker proclaimed that 'there is no such thing as a woman artist.
 There are only two kinds of artist — bad and good', she was elected Honorary President of the Women's International Art Club in 1932.

-Soon after her death, she was the subject of a major retrospective at the Tate in 1951 alongside Gwen John and Frances Hodgkins.
+Soon after her death, Walker was the subject of a major retrospective at the Tate in 1951 alongside Gwen John and Frances Hodgkins.
 Walker is now acknowledged as a lesbian artist, a fact which critics have noted is boldly apparent in her preference for women sitters and female nudes.
 It has been suggested that Walker was one of the earliest lesbian artists to explore her sexuality openly in her works.
 While Walker was contemporarily regarded as one of the foremost British women artists, her influence diminished after her death, perhaps due in part to her celebration of female sexuality.
-Made a Dame Commander of the Order of the British Empire in 1943, Walker was one of only four women to receive the honour as of 2010.
+Made a Dame Commander of the Order of the British Empire in 1943, Walker was one of only four women artists to receive the honour as of 2010.

 Early life

-Walker was born on 9 June 1861 in Edinburgh, the younger child of Arthur Abney Walker (a Yorkshireman) and his second wife, Isabella (née Robertson), a Scot.
-Her father was from a family of iron founders.
+Walker was born on 9 June 1861 in Edinburgh, the younger child of Arthur Abney Walker (from Rotherham, South Yorkshire) and his second wife, Isabella (née Robertson), a Scot.
+Her father was from Rotherham's Walker family of iron founders.
 Her secondary education was at Brondesbury in London, where she was taught drawing by Hector Caffierti.

 Following secondary school, Walker attended the Ridley School of Art.
 In 1880 she met fellow artist Clara Christian (1868-1906), and the two began living, working and studying together.
 She attended Putney School of Art, and visited Madrid, where she made copies of works by Velázquez.
 She attended the Westminster School of Art in London, where a then popular artist, Frederick Brown, was a teacher.
 Around 1893 she followed Brown to the Slade School of Art for further study.
 While at the Slade, she also took evening painting classes with Walter Sickert.
 She would return to the Slade School in 1912 and 1916 to study fresco and tempera painting; and again in 1921 to study sculpture with James Havard Thomas.